Alfred Tozzer: Later career

 Tozzer returned from World War I to his post as associate professor at Harvard.
 Within three years he was a full professor and chairman of the Division of Anthropology.

 In 1922, Tozzer won appointment to the Academic Board at Radcliffe College, and later become a trustee in 1928.
 He served on Harvard's Administrative Board from 1928 until his retirement in 1948.

 Tozzer published several important works in Maya studies, among them, a grammar of the Maya language, and an annotated translation of Bishop Diego de Landa's Relación de las cosas de Yucatán.
 His magnum opus, "Chichen Itza and its Cenote of Sacrifice" (Cambridge, Massachusetts: Memoirs of the Peabody Museum, 1957), was published after his death in 1954.
 A massive volume with hundreds of illustrations, "It covers every aspect of Chichen Itza: its history, religious cults, arts, and industries as well as contacts with other regions," noted Samuel Kirkland Lothrop in his obituary of Tozzer.
 "It concentrates in a single volume the learning acquired in half a century."

-Tozzer was elected by his peers to two consecutive terms as president of the American Anthropological Association beginning in 1928.
+Tozzer was elected a member of the American Academy of Arts and Sciences in 1911.
+He was elected to the Massachusetts Historical Society in 1925.
+He was elected by his peers to two consecutive terms as president of the American Anthropological Association beginning in 1928.
+He was elected to the American Philosophical Society in 1937.
 In 1942 he was elected to the National Academy of Sciences.

+He died at his home in Cambridge, Massachusetts on October 5, 1954.

+Honors

+Tozzer was the first person awarded the American Anthropological Association's Alfred Vincent Kidder Award for Eminence in the Field of American Archaeology (1950).

 In 1974 the Peabody Museum renamed its library the Tozzer Library, as Tozzer had been active in building its collection and in its management from 1935 to his retirement.